 When Chinese Canadian actor Wu Yi Fan, better known publicly as Rapper Kris Wu, made the headlines on July 18 for allegedly date-raping a young student, innocent before guilty went out the window.
 Overseas luxury brands he endorsed while acting, modeling, and singing in China removed him from their websites and portfolios.

-Even though Wu released a statement of innocence on social media platform Weibo on July 19, this was contradicted by a Beijing police statement on July 23.
+Even though Wu released a statement of innocence on the social media platform Weibo on July 19, this was contradicted by a Beijing police statement on July 23.

 The police found that Wu’s team had paid the student, Du Meizhu, a sum of money for “online shopping” three days after she was invited to his home by Wu’s agent to discuss possible film work, where the sexual encounter took place, reported the South China Morning Post (SCMP).